top of page

 Such other committees, standing or special, may be established by the Board of Directors, as it shall from time to time deem necessary to carry on the work of the organization.
 Their members shall be appointed by the President unless this rule is suspended by a two-thirds vote of the Board of Directors before their appointment.
 The President shall be an ex-officio member of all committees except for any committee tasked with oversight of the President or discipline committees.

-Article VIII: Chapters
+Article VIII: Regions

-Section 1: Chapters Established
+Section 1: Regions Established

-Section 3: Chapter Coordination
+Section 3: Regional Activities

-Section 4: Inactive Chapters
+Section 4: Regional Funds

 Article IX: Caucuses